-In the next section, we'll lay out exactly how to start thinking about building your revenue generation machine and digitally transforming the way you execute marketing, sell your products/ services, and take care of your customers.
+In the next section, we'll lay out exactly how to start thinking about building your revenue generation machine and digitally transforming the way you execute marketing, sell your products/services and take care of your customers.
+All three are critical to driving revenue and doing it efficiently.

-How Big of an Undertaking Is This?
+How Big Of An Undertaking Is This?

-To truly build a scalable, predictable, and repeatable revenue generation machine, you need to look at your entire organization and embrace the idea of digital transformation.
+To truly build a scalable, predictable and repeatable revenue generation machine, you have to look at your entire organization and embrace the idea of digital transformation.